Sustainable Supply Chains

 - Clariant supports the responsible and sustainable sourcing of renewable raw materials in order to avoid deforestation, loss of biodiversity and shortage in food supply.
 Clariant is for example a member of RSPO (Roundtable on Sustainable Palm Oil) and has set out targets for RSPO certification of all relevant production sites.

 - Clariant increases the use of renewable raw materials in its processes and products where this is possible and reasonable, taking into account product performance and environmental, social and economic considerations across the full product life-cycle.

 - Clariant focuses on the development and production of innovative and bio-based chemicals and biofuel, for example with the biotechnological process sunliquid®

 Targets for sustainability certification of palm based raw materials

 Clariant uses oleo-chemicals derived from palm and palm kernel oil in its surfactants, emulsifiers and preservatives.
-To guarantee the sustainable sourcing of these raw materials, Clariant has started to certify the key production sites that are processing palm oil derived raw materials under the sustainability certification scheme of RSPO (Roundtable on Sustainable Palm Oil).
+To ensure the sustainable sourcing of these raw materials, Clariant has certified all production sites that are processing palm oil derived raw materials under the sustainability certification scheme of RSPO (Roundtable on Sustainable Palm Oil).

-By 2016 Clariant has set the target to have all relevant sites certified, following the RSPO Mass Balance supply chain rules.
-The first site that was certified is Gendorf/ Germany in July 2014.
+Clariant offers more than 200 products with the Mass Balance certificate.
 For the Mass Balance certification, sustainable palm oil from certified sources is monitored administratively in the chain, but is mixed with ordinary palm oil.
 A company is compliant as long as the input-output quantities are balanced.
 Clariant will continue to extend the certified product portfolio in order to help its customers meet demand for certified palm ingredients.